Building an auth flow with AI

 -

-Passwordless authentication: Investors access the data room through magic links sent to their email - no passwords to forget or manage.
+Passwordless authentication: Investors access the data room through magic links sent to their email.

 -

-Role-based access: Different permissions for founders (who pay for the service) and investors (who get free access), with no account creation required for investors.
+Role-based access: Different permissions for founders (who pay for the service) and investors (who get free access).

 -

-Engagement analytics: Founders can see which documents investors have viewed or downloaded and when, providing valuable feedback on investor interest; without being overly intrusive.
+Engagement analytics: Founders can see which documents investors have accessed and when.

 -

-Frictionless invitations: Founders can invite investors with a simple email, generating secure access tokens automatically.
+Frictionless invitations: Founders can invite investors with a simple email, which in turn generates secure access tokens.

 Implementation results